ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

       CALLBACK_TYPE = 'aggregate'
       CALLBACK_NAME = 'timer'

-      # only needed if you ship it and dont want to enable by default
+      # only needed if you ship it and don't want to enable by default
       CALLBACK_NEEDS_WHITELIST = True

       def __init__(self):